myelin/crouton/README.md

 # This is not the official version of crouton!

 https://github.com/dnschneid/crouton is the official version; this is Phillip Pearson's fork.
+I work on the Chrome OS Gaming team at Google, and use this fork for game testing.
 Things I care about:

  * Graphics and gaming; X11, Wayland, Sommelier, Steam.
  * Debian unstable/testing/stable: sid, bookworm, bullseye
- * Latest Ubuntu release and LTS: impish, focal
+ * Latest Ubuntu release and LTS: focal, jammy, kinetic
  * ... but only on current ChromeOS releases, sorry :(

 Feel free to send pull requests or file bugs relating to any of the above.